Mohammedvaraliya/BSC-Computer-Science-Coursework/BSC CS/SY/SEM-4/Theory Of Computation/Practical 06/README.md

 Aim : Design a program for creating a machine which accepts string having equal no. of 1’s and 0’s.

-    This code defines a finite state machine that accepts a string of 0s and 1s as input and returns Accepted or Not accepted based on whether the string contains three consecutive 1s.

-    The state machine is defined by the states dictionary.
-    It maps a current state to a dictionary that maps the next input (0 or 1) to the next state.
+    states dictionary: This defines the transition function for the DFA.
+Each state is a key in the dictionary, and its value is another dictionary that maps input symbols to the next state.
-    For example, if the current state is "A" and the next input is 1, the next state will be "B".
+    For example, if the current state is "A" and the input symbol is "0", the next state would be "B".

-    The initial state is "A" and the final states are ["D", "F", "G", "H"].
-    The machine will accept a string if it reaches any of the final states.
+    initial_state variable: This is the initial state of the DFA.
+In this case, it is set to "A".

+    final_state set: This is a set of all final states of the DFA.
+In this case, it contains the states "A" and "B".

-    The three_consecutive_one function takes a string as input and returns True or False based on whether the string is accepted by the state machine.
+    check_string function: This function takes a string as input and returns a boolean indicating whether the input string is accepted by the DFA.
+The function uses the transition function defined in the states dictionary to transition between states for each input symbol in the string.

-    It starts from the initial state and uses the states dictionary to transition from one state to the next based on the next input.
-    If the current state after processing the whole string is in the final states, the function returns True.
-    Otherwise, it returns False.

-    The three_consecutive_one_recursive function is a recursive implementation of the same machine.
-    It takes a string and a current state as inputs and returns True or False based on whether the string is accepted by the machine starting from the current state.

-    If the length of the string is 1, it returns True if the next state after processing the input is in the final states.
+    It also keeps track of the count of 0's and 1's in the string, and checks whether the final state is in the set of final states and the counts are equal.
-    Otherwise, it returns False.

-    If the length of the string is more than 1, it processes the first input, updates the current state, and calls itself with the rest of the string and the updated current state.
+    user_input variable: This takes user input to get the string to be checked.

+    X variable: This is assigned the return value of the check_string function.

+    The program then prints "Accepted" if the value of X is True, and "Not accepted" otherwise.